noynaert/csc274handouts/Unit_00_CourseOverview/Unit_00_05_Coursework.md

 ## Exams and Homework

-* Based on *both* the Github handouts plus the notes.
+* Based on the Github handouts, the notes, and the homework.
 You should study from both.